The Land Report

 The Land Report is an American magazine and website that focuses on private landownership in the United States.
 It profiles leading landowners and compiles the Land Report 100, an annual ranking of America's largest landowners.
 The editorial staff also reports on topics such as significant properties, landmark transactions, market news, investing, property management, and conservation, as well as legislation and judicial decisions affecting landowners.

-High-profile landowners who have been featured in the magazine include Tom Brokaw, Clint Eastwood, Red Emmerson, Bill Gates, Drew Bledsoe, Joe Montana, T. Boone Pickens, Nolan Ryan, Taylor Sheridan, and Ted Turner.
+High-profile landowners who have been featured in the magazine include Drew Bledsoe, Tom Brokaw, Clint Eastwood, Red Emmerson, Bill Gates, Stan Kroenke, Joe Montana, Jake Paul, T. Boone Pickens, Nolan Ryan, Taylor Sheridan, Stefan Soloviev, and Ted Turner.

 The Land Report also profiles well-known landmarks such as Hearst Ranch, Natural Bridge, King Ranch, the Waggoner Ranch, the 6666 Ranch, and Cabin Bluff Sporting Plantation, one of the nation's oldest hunt clubs.